OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### unit-display

-Currently OED uses kW on line graphics and kWh on bar and compare, and kWh/day (really kWh per day) on map graphics.
-As such, the line graphic is a rate, the bar and compare graphic is usage and the map is usage (likely to relabel and change what map displays in other work).
-With the ability to do lots of units, the kWh becomes the y-axis unit stored in C<sub>ik</sub> for the conversion used to get the graphic values.
-Since all meters/groups are graphed with the same value, it can be the y-axis value for any of the conversions used.
-It is not believed (and hoped) that conversions taking different paths could have different values.
+Currently OED uses kW on line graphics and kWh on bar and compare, and kWh/day on map graphics.
+As such, the line graphic is a rate, the bar and compare graphic is usage and the map is usage/time and a kind of rate.
+With the ability to do lots of units, y-axis label needs to be more general.
+However, since all meters/groups are graphed with the same value, it can be the y-axis value for any of the conversions used.

 At this point OED needs to support three types of units for readings:

 1. Quantity that represent something physical and can be consumed.
 In OED these are energy (kWh, BTU, ...), volume, mass, etc. Note a number of other units used fall into this including CO2 as mass, money, gasoline (volume), etc. This is how the code and DB code gets readings and that will continue to work for units other than kWh that currently done.
 This has unit_represent in the units table in the database of quantity.
 2. Rates that are typically quantity/time.
 In OED these are power (watt, ...), gallons/min, etc. OED needs to change how it gets readings for this to work (see below).
 This has unit_represent in the units table in the database of flow.
+The admin help page needs to tell them to make the identifier be the quantity with the rate unit.
+For example, liter/min has the identifier of liter.
 3. Quantities that are not consumable and do not have a rate of usage associated with them.
 The only one at this time is temperature.
 Unlike the other two, it does not make sense to sum these to get a total quantity.
-For example, summing temperatures (not for finding the average) does not really make sense.
+For example, summing temperatures (except for finding the average) does not really make sense.
 Thus, these can only be shown on a line graph where the unit is the original quantity but often averaged.
+Thus, the y-axis label is the unit identifier.
 It will get the line value in the same way as rates.
 This has unit_represent in the units table in the database of raw.

+The first two cases (quantity and rate) are labeled the same way (case three was discussed above):

+- For a line graphic, the y-axis label will be "<graphic unit identifier>/<graphic rate value>".
+For example the quantity of liter asked to graph at a rate of minute would have a y-axis label of liter/minute.
+A rate using liter/day would still be labeled the same as its identifier should be the same and the software will convert the rate to liter/minute.
+Note that kWh will be labeled kWh/hour rather than kW.
+This is not usual and we could make a special case for this if we want.
+Not sure if others have this same idea but none known at this time.
+- For a bar or compare graphic, the y-axis label will be  "<graphic unit identifier>" as these are quantities.
+- For the map graphic, it will replace the kWh with the "<graphic unit identifier>".
+Thus, a liter unit might have "liter/day", "liter/week", etc. based on the user choice for length of time for each circle on the map graphic page.
+As such it looks similar to the line case.

 ### how-oed-should-calculate-readings-displayed-in-line-graphics

-compressed_group_readings_2 in src/server/sql/reading/create_compressed_reading_views.sql returns the desired points for graphing readings for the meters selected for the first case above (physical units that are consumed).
-It uses the following formula (done cleverly in Postgres SQL):
+compressed_readings_2 in src/server/sql/reading/create_compressed_reading_views.sql returns the desired points for graphing readings for the meters selected for the first case above (physical units that are consumed).
+It uses the values in daily_readings and hourly_readings materialized views.
+These use the following formula (done cleverly in Postgres SQL):

 <img src="https://render.githubusercontent.com/render/math?math=\frac{\sum_\rm{all\ readings\ in\ desired\ time\ frame\ of\ point} \left(\frac\rm{readings\ value}\rm{reading\ length\ in\ hours} \times \rm{number\ of\ seconds\ of\ reading\ needed}\right)}{\sum_\rm{all\ readings\ in\ desired\ timeframe\ of\ each\ point} \left(\rm{time\ for\ reading\ within\ desired\ time\ frame\ in\ seconds}\right)}">